 Senior Cats12 Years or older

-Drive pass the tan house at the beginning of the shelter driveway.
+Drive passed the tan house at the beginning of the shelter driveway.
 Enter below the blue Adoption Center sign.

 223 E Main Street

 Conway, NH.
 03818

 Our support of your adoption journey doesn’t end once the papers are signed.
 We want to hear from you and offer support during this new phase of your life!

 One month after your adoption, we will reach out to you via email to see how you are doing.
 With that being said, please reach out with any questions or concerns at any time.
 We are here to support you for the entire life of your animal.
 We can offer both advice and referrals.